vkuhlmann/vkuhlmann.github.io/latex/configuration/fixingVSCode.md

 <TabItem value="mac">

 Open the app called `Terminal`.
 Type `pdflatex -version` and press enter.
-If this gives an error telling the command doesn't exist, there is a problem which your distribution.
+If this gives an error telling the command does not exist, there is a problem which your distribution.
 You can try uninstalling it and installing a different distribution, or contact me.
 Else, proceed.